machaao/machaao-samples/index.rst

 Small Businesses / Enterprise
 =============================================================================
 * Do you have an existing facebook messenger chatbot?
-* Own your data with our SDKs
-* Make your existing chatbot / platform work inside your client android app or website within hours.
+* Make your existing chatbot / platform work inside your client android app or website within hours (iOS coming soon).
 * Conversational Bot Designer (Premium)

 Other Resources